JonathanLorand/kaleido/_notes/Co-constitution.md

 title: Co-constitution
 ---

 Two interacting entities, A and B, through their interaction, may generate a third entity C - contingent on the interaction and emergent from it.
-We say that A and B *co-constituted* C.
+We say in this case that A and B *co-constitute* C.

 Here "entities" has an ontological flavor.
 In some situations, where A and B are people, and C is an action of relating that is happening between them, it seems common that C is given an ontological weighting or status that is different from A and B. It seems an interesting perspective arises when comparing these ontological framings... what happens when we place A, B and C on an equal footing?